RayHightower/RayHightower.com/_posts/2017-09-19-thank-you-thoughtworks.markdown

 Tuesday, September 12, 2017 was the last [ChicagoRuby:Downtown](http://chicagoruby.org) meeting held at ThoughtWorks.
 Future Downtown meetings for ChicagoRuby will be held at the new [8th Light](http://8thlight.com) office at 25 East Washington in Chicago.

-Thank you, ThoughtWorks, for the support you gave ChicagoRuby over the years!
+Thank you, ThoughtWorks, for everything you have done for ChicagoRuby over the years!

 <!--more-->